Friday, June 28, 2024

 (Courtesy photo, Huffington Post)

 I need to point out that many of my hits and impression happened when the Internet age was just getting started (or before the Internet even existed!) so the reach was much more limited.
-For instance, before the ubiquitous use of Internet search engines the New York Times, like all major newspapers, could count its possible impression by its subscribership x 3 has it was estimated that up to 3 people would share a story via hardcopy in those olden days.
+For instance, before the ubiquitous use of Internet search engines the New York Times, like all major newspapers, could count its possible impression by its subscribership x 3 as it was estimated that up to 3 people would share a story via hardcopy in those olden days.
 In fact, this is exactly how those of us in the Public Relations world calculated the worth of a hit to our clients.

 Robert's first news story